Zimpler/bankgiro_inbetalningar/README.md

 payment_2.currency # => nil
 ```

+The `raw` method is also available on deposit objects.
 See the specs for more details.

 Files are expected to be ISO-8859-1 (as Bankgirot prefers), but data strings